 by D. L. Pughe

 Quite unexpectedly in late August of last year I was taken to the OP Project in the rural countryside near Utrecht.
-I was visiting my friends Lefke and Willem in Leiden who had a gathering of acquaintances among whom was Edna Bauer, the now famous founder of the project.
-Unlike the many interviews I remembered of her, where her idiosyncratic pulling on her throat below her chin and rolling her eyes captivated the writer more than her words, I found what she had to say fascinating and evocative.
+I was visiting my friends Lefke and Willem in Leiden who hosted a gathering of acquaintances and there I met Edna Bauer, the now famous founder of the OP.
+In interviews I’ve read, writers often mentioned the idiosyncratic pulling on her throat below her chin and rolling her eyes, but I quickly found her stories about how the OP began to outweigh the catalogue of tics.

 The OP Project, short for Opus Posthumous, was founded in 1975 and remains devoted to finishing unfinished ideas.
 Artworks, novels, poems, plays, compositions, anything which was cut short by time.
-Edna, who has now added an unusual mouth-pursing and blowing gesture to her repertoire of ticks since she quit smoking last year, offered some of her own personal accomplishments which led to her unusual support of forlorn fragments.
+Edna (who has now added an unusual mouth-pursing and blowing gesture to her repertoire since she quit smoking last year), offered some of her personal experiences which drew her to unfinished fragments.

 The live performances of these pieces ended with great acclaim and the chamber group went on to a more predictable classical repertoire, with much less success.
 But Edna did not join them and was never the same again.
 At night, she claims, musical refrains would cascade down to her and pull her from sleep, as if wrapping her in their embrace.
-She found it happened more frequently and with crystal sound when she was in the countryside and soon had rented a room above a barn in Roelofarendsveen for the summer in order to complete the score of scores….
+She found it happened more frequently and with crystal sound when she was in the countryside.
+She soon rented a room above a barn in Roelofarendsveen for the summer in order to complete transcribing the imaginary scores….

-At first she wanted to know everything about each composer in order to translate his concepts most honestly.
-Then, she realized that finding out the intimate details of the composers life sometimes forced her into judgmental walls which did not avail her becoming a medium.
-She knew that a suspension of analysis in order to allow the music to flow into her mind and soul was the only way it could occur with an integrity to the idea.
+At first she wanted to know everything about each composer in order to translate their concepts most honestly.
+Then, she realized that finding out the intimate details of the composer’s life sometimes forced her into judgmental walls which held her back as a medium.
+She knew that a suspension of analysis in order to allow the music to flow into her mind and soul was the only way to grasp integrity to the idea.

-It was in Roelofahrensveen that she also met Henk Schoonover, a retired philosopher who was taken by her eccentric nighttime quests.
+It was in Roelofahrensveen that she met Henk Schoonover, a retired philosopher who was taken by her eccentric nighttime quests.
 He once found her asleep in an open field in order, she said, to hear the notes ringing louder in the sky.
-If she were mad, Henk reasoned, then the pages of score she copied down before breakfast were those of a mad genius.
+If she were mad, Henk reasoned, then the pages of notes she copied down before breakfast were those of a mad genius.
 No, she explained, they weren’t hers at all.
 She had found them in the air.
-And she went on to describe the unusual process which had led her to lie in wait of another composer’s muse.
+And she went on to describe the unusual process which had led her to lie in wait for what to her became visible music.

 Henk was not unaffected.
-He fell quite in love with Edna, though she was too preoccupied to notice; he also began to lay awake himself with continual thoughts of the philosophers whose work he most admired, and what they might have written had their lives spanned a few more years.
-His focus soon became Spinoza, a man of the neighborhood who had lived nearby in Rijnsburg and The Hague and who had died from ingesting too much glass dust from his lens grinding occupation at the young age of 44.”
+He fell quite in love with Edna, though she was too preoccupied to notice.
+He also began to lay awake with continual thoughts of the philosophers whose work he most admired, and what they might have written had their lives spanned a few more years.
+His focus soon became Spinoza, a man of the neighborhood who had lived nearby in Rijnsburg and The Hague and who had died from ingesting too much glass dust from his lens grinding occupation at the young age of 44.

 This fragment also led to this essay on Spinoza and his houses that was originally in NEST Magazine